citadel

 BONIFACIO

 Bonifacio is as picturesque as it is historical.
 The Staircase of King Aragon sits 200 feet above the sea.
-It was built in 1420 in order to access a freshwater well.
+It was built in 1420 to access a freshwater well.
 Each of the 189 irregular stone steps is an accident waiting to happen, yet they are the highlight of my day.

 After I reach the bottom, I walk along and under caves of eroding limestone.
 The Mediterranean views are interrupted only by paper-white sails of passing schooners.
 The water is luminous.

 The downside of King Aragon’s arduous steps is as clear as the sea.
-What goes down, must come up.
+What goes down must come up.
 I curse you, King Aragon.
 My quads still hurt.

 Vineyard View